-Our people strategy is focused on being the world's leading developer of talent and enabling our people with greater agility and confidence in a rapidly changing world.
+Our people strategy was developed in support of our broader business strategy, The New Equation.
+We're focused on being the world's leading developer of talent and enabling our people with greater agility and confidence in a rapidly changing world.
 Specific focus areas include creating a resilient foundation for times of change through supporting the well-being of our people and enabling effective delivery, developing inclusive leaders for a shifting world, and enabling our workforce for today's realities and tomorrow's possibilities.
-We hire candidates who have diverse backgrounds and appropriate skills, who have a questioning mindset and intellectual curiosity, and who demonstrate courage and integrity.